Fujifilm X-S10 vs Leica M9

 It is notable that the X-S10 offers wifi support, while the M9 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The X-S10 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the M9 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M9 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X-S10 and M9 can be found, respectively, in the Fujifilm X-S10 Manual (free pdf) or the online Leica M9 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-S10 or the Leica M9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.